Andrew Vaughn Player Props: White Sox vs. Rangers

-The Chicago White Sox and Andrew Vaughn (.333 slugging percentage over his past 10 games, including one homer), battle starter Dane Dunning and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.
+The Chicago White Sox and Andrew Vaughn (.342 slugging percentage over his past 10 games, including one homer), battle starter Max Scherzer and the Texas Rangers at Globe Life Field, Thursday at 2:05 PM ET.

 Andrew Vaughn Game Info & Props vs. the Rangers